Most interesting landmarks of Namibia

 - Pietersite mine – Erongo.
 The only active mine of gemstone – pietersite – in the world.
 This gem has variegated color and "cat’s eye" effect.

 - Tsumeb Mine – Oshikoto.
-One of world’s richest places for mineral collectors, with the best samples of dioptase, cerussite, world’s largest azurite crystals and more than 240 other kinds of minerals.
+One of the world’s richest places for mineral collectors, with the best samples of dioptase, cerussite, world’s largest azurite crystals and more than 240 other kinds of minerals.
 Some germanium minerals are found only here.

 - Cape Cross lichen field – Erongo.
 One of the largest lichen fields in the world.